Custom Compiler

 I also added a "using" keyword to replace the normal Lua "require" function so that the language could look at file cross referencing and help resolve cyclic includes for me.

 After a lot of learning and working on it i eventually managed to implement this language spec and write a compiler for it in C# taking in a file or folder of LuaZ source code and spitting out a new folder of pure Lua files full of function calls to a "ClassBuilder" object I've written that acts as a runtime or standard library of sorts.
-When invoked, this object builds up the class before retuning the final class object.
+When invoked, this object builds up the class before returning the final class object.

 For a brief overview of how i use this language: Most LuaZ files begin with a set of using statements to pull in dependencies before running some normal Lua code to set up things like settings and lookup tables before beginning a class block, implementing a class, and then ending with a short Lua block after the class block to return the class object from the file so that it may be used by other files.